Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample16_CrossReceiverMessageSettlement.md

 ## Storing the Entire `ServiceBusReceivedMessage`

-If it is necessary to store the entire message and then rehydrate it in another process, the following can be done to accomplish this.
-First we can get the raw AMQP message bytes and lock token as shown.
+If it is necessary to store the entire message and then rehydrate it in another process, use the following strategy.
+First we can get the raw AMQP message bytes and lock token as shown below:
 *Note: The lock token is not
 actually part of the AMQP message so it needs to stored separately from the AMQP bytes.*